fraktalio/.github/profile/README.md

 *Customers use the web application to place food orders at local restaurants.
 Application(s) coordinates a restaurant/kitchen order preparation and a network of couriers who deliver the orders.*

+---
+Excited to launch your next IT project with us?
+Let's get started!
+Reach out to our team at info@fraktalio.com to begin the journey to success.